elliottlawson/converse/docs/guide/view-support.md

 # View Support

-Laravel Converse seamlessly integrates with Laravel's view system, allowing you to pass Blade views directly to message methods without needing to call `->render()`.
+Converse seamlessly integrates with Laravel's view system, allowing you to pass Blade views directly to message methods without needing to call `->render()`.
 This feature makes managing complex prompts much easier by keeping them organized in dedicated Blade files rather than cluttering your PHP code with long strings.

 ## Basic Usage with Views